-Do I have to be licensed for foster care in order to adopt?
+Do I need to be a licensed foster parent in order to adopt?

-To adopt in Wisconsin through our program, you must be licensed as a foster parent first.
-A foster home license is issued as part of the adoption home study process.
+Yes, if you’re looking to adopt through our program, you must be licensed as a foster parent first.

 What are the costs associated with foster care?

-There are no fees to become a foster parent.
+There are no fees or costs to become a foster parent.
 Foster parents are paid a monthly stipend for each child in their care, and all foster children are also covered by Title 19 Medicaid.
-Foster parents do not pay any of a child’s medical or dental expenses, other than over-the counter medicines and supplies.
+Foster parents do not pay any of a child’s medical or dental expenses, other than over-the-counter medicines and supplies.

 What is the cost associated with the adoption process?

-The costs associated with the adoption process are less than $70 and are reimbursable if the child qualifies for Adoption Assistance, a federal program administered by the state that provides a monthly stipend and health insurance for children with special needs until age 18), that fee is completely reimbursable.
+Less than $70!
+And if the child qualifies for Adoption Assistance (a federal program that provides a monthly stipend and health insurance for children with special needs until age 18), that fee is completely reimbursable.
 It also includes a request for a new birth certificate and a court-filing fee.

 Will I receive any financial help once I adopt?

 As an adoptive parent, you are financially responsible for your child.
-This includes providing for day care for the child if you are employed.
-However, some of the children being adopted through the child welfare system are eligible for Adoption Assistance, and that rate would be determined by the child’s level of need.
+This includes providing day care if you are employed.
+However, some of the children adopted through the child welfare system are eligible for Adoption Assistance, and that rate would be determined by the child’s level of need.

 What if I work full time?

-Foster parents may work full time outside the home.
-Many foster children attend day care while foster parents work outside the home.
-However, we respect a child’s natural schedule of eating, sleeping and waking, therefore we ask that our foster parents only work first shift so they are able to maintain those natural patterns.
+We all must make money somehow!
+Many foster parents work outside the home full time, while foster children attend day care and/or go to school.
+However, we appreciate a child’s natural schedule of eating, sleeping and waking, so we ask that our foster parents only work first shift so they can maintain those natural patterns.

 What if I’m not in perfect health?